 Are you a pro and looking to head to the waters unguided?
 Then you can also rent kayaks, canoes, or paddleboards that come fully equipped for your adventure.

-Explore by Horse
+Explore Banff by Horse

 If you want to take the reins yourself, saddle up for this two-hour tour with a cowboy leading the way.
 Or if you really want to go for it and pretend you’re a rancher in the Rockies backcountry, this two-day tour includes a night at a luxurious lodge and delicious meals.